-Commercial cultivation of GE crops in the EU is limited to one percent of the EU's total corn area (around 68,000 hectares in Spain and 2,000 hectares in Portugal respectively in 2022).
+Commercial cultivation of GE crops in the EU is limited to less than one percent of the EU's total corn area (around 46,000 hectares in Spain and 1,500 hectares in Portugal respectively in 2023).
 The single variety authorized for cultivation is banned in all or parts of nineteen MS. The threat of destruction by activists and difficult marketing conditions also discourages the cultivation of GE crops in general.

-For more than two decades, lack of appeal of GE foods over traditional ones combined with consistent fear mongering campaigns from anti-biotech groups, resulted in overall negative attitudes of European consumers toward GE products.
-The EU's food industry and retailers adapt their product offerings to meet consumer perceptions.
-There are increasingly more initiatives to differentiate non-GE food products at the retail level by using voluntary GE-free labels.
-Several major supermarkets promote themselves as carrying only non-GE products.
+For over twenty years, the limited popularity of GE foods compared to traditional ones, coupled with persistent fear-mongering campaigns by anti-biotech groups, has led to predominantly negative sentiments among European consumers regarding GE products.
+In response, the EU's food industry and retailers are adjusting their product portfolios to align with consumer perceptions.
+A growing number of initiatives aim to distinguish non-GE food products at the retail level through the use of voluntary GE-free labels.
+Several prominent supermarkets position themselves as exclusively offering non-GE products.

 The EU approval process for GE products consists of a scientific risk assessment phase and a more politically influenced risk management phase.
 The first is carried out by the European Food Safety Authority (EFSA).
 The latter is the responsibility of the European Commission (EC), with determining input from the MS. This arrangement displeases the European Parliament (EP), which condemns the Commission's decisions and is attempting to reform the risk management phase.
-In 2022, the EU issued 6 approvals and 1 renewal for GE crops, compared to 12 approvals and 6 renewals in 2021.
+In 2023, the EU issued a total of 13 approvals/renewals, compared to 6 approvals and 1 renewal for GE crops 2022.